carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 We can then define a function that only accepts types that implement
-`ContainerInterface` where its `IteratorType` associated type implements
+`ContainerInterface` where its `IteratorType` associated facet implements
 `RandomAccessIterator`:

 ```